Claude Code: Anthropic's Agentic Coding Tool Explained (2026)

 Benchmarks: Claude Code vs the Field

-Three benchmarks matter for evaluating coding agents.
-SWE-bench tests real-world bug fixing.
+Four benchmarks matter for evaluating coding agents.
+SWE-bench Verified tests real-world bug fixing.
+SWE-Bench Pro is a harder variant with more complex issues.
 OSWorld tests desktop automation.
 Terminal-Bench tests command-line task completion.
-Here is where Claude Code stands as of April 2026.
+Here is where Claude Code stands as of May 2026.

-The honest read: Claude Code leads on SWE-bench (real-world bug fixes and multi-file refactoring).
-GPT leads on terminal tasks and desktop automation.
-For code quality and architecture-level changes, Claude Code is the benchmark leader.
-For raw command-line speed, GPT has the edge.
+The honest read: Claude Code leads on SWE-bench (real-world bug fixes and multi-file refactoring) and OSWorld (desktop automation).
+GPT-5.5 leads on Terminal-Bench 2.1 (78.2% vs 74.6%), though Opus 4.8 has narrowed the gap significantly.
+For code quality, architecture-level changes, and desktop automation, Claude Code is the benchmark leader.
+For raw command-line speed, GPT retains a shrinking edge.

 How Much Does Claude Code Cost?